hendrasaputra/hendrasaputra.com/wp-content/themes/dw-minion/README.txt

 Please post your questions in Questions & Answers page or drop us an email to help@designwall.com

 == Changelog ==
+= 1.1.3 =
+* Tweak: Change Layout setting to Align setting in Customize panel.
+* Tweak: Change footer link to nofollow.

+= 1.1.2 =
+* New: Add top-sidebar position.
+* New: Add new setting in Customize function to change color of the left sidebar.
+* Fix: Top menu issue on mobile devices in WordPress 3.8.

+= 1.1.1 =
+* Fix: Remove JS bugs in widgets page.

+= 1.1.0 =
+* Fix: Save widgets on Firefox in WP 3.8.

+= 1.0.9 =
+* Fix: Fix bugs in widgets page to be compatible with WordPess 3.8.

 = 1.0.8 =
 * New: Favicon disabled by default.
 * New: Add Site Layout settings to Customize panel in back-end.